SciBorgs/SciGuides/projects/DifferentialDrive.md

   }
 ```

 `setInverted` allows motors on opposite sides of the drivetrain to spin in opposite directions to move the robot forward or backward.
 By default, if both motors are given the same positive value, they will spin in the same direction.
-This is because, by design, the two sides are attached in opposite directions.
-Requiring an inversion in the first place.
+This is because, by design, the two sides are attached in opposite directions, requiring an inversion in the first place.

 `restoreFactoryDefaults` resets motors to a default state, clear of any previous settings.
 This allows for consistent performance and preventing conflicts or errors with old configurations.